Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/I. Planning/README.md

 ---

-The above image corresponds to a step described in 📂 `01-Planning/Planning & Lab Overview.md`
+The above image corresponds to a step described in:<br /> 📂 `01-Planning/Planning & Lab Overview.md`